On Southern Front, Ukraines Struggle To Pierce Russian Lines - UrduPoint

 Russia has built up heavy defences including underground shelters, trenches, tank traps and minefields.

-Ukrainian forces are only able to inch forward -- and are always under enemy fire.
+Ukrainian forces are only able to inch forwards -- and are always under enemy fire.

 The Russian defences have been nicknamed the "Surovikin Line" -- after General Sergei Surovikin, who commanded Russian forces in Ukraine at the time they were built up.